Home Inspections Company Info

 Our visual home inspection is intended to give you an “overall general condition” of the building and its main components.
 We pledge to fulfill this to the best of our abilities.
 Keep in mind; it is virtually impossible to catch every defect of an entire house in a 3-4 hour inspection.
 I have heard many stories of 45 – 90 minute inspections, not so when choosing Eyespy Home Inspections.

 A home inspection is not protection against future failures.
 Components like air conditioners and heat systems can and will break down.
 A home inspection tells you the condition of the component at the time the component was inspected.
 For protection from future failure you may want to consider a home warranty.
-A home inspection is not an appraisal that determines the value of a home, nor will a home inspector tell you if you should buy this home or what to pay for this home.
+Your inspection is not an appraisal that determines the value of a home, nor will a home inspector tell you if you should buy this home or what to pay for this home.

-A home inspection is a visual inspection of the structure and components of a home to find items that are not performing correctly or items that are unsafe.
+is a visual inspection of the structure and components of a home to find items that are not performing correctly or items that are unsafe.
 If a problem or a symptom of a problem is found the home inspector will include a description of the problem in a written report and may recommend further evaluation.

 Why is a home inspection important?